 Demand for veterinary services has been promoted by growing awareness of animal health issues and the increasing availability of advanced surgical and diagnostic procedures for animals.
 People are increasingly willing to spend more on vet procedures to prolong the lives of their pets.
 Despite declines in dog and cat populations in the past five years, the industry has expanded due to higher expenditure on companion animal vet care.
-Increased pet ownership numbers in future years is expected to drive industry growth.
+Increased pet ownership numbers in the next five years are expected to drive industry growth.

 Over the five years through 2013-14, industry revenue is expected to increase at an annualised rate of 2.0% as some pricing growth offset declining volumes.
-This includes revenue growth in 2013-14 of an estimated 2.0%, to reach $2.6 billion... purchase to read more
+This includes revenue growth in 2013-14 of an estimated 2.0% in 2013-14, to total $2.6 billion... purchase to read more

 Industry Report - Industry Investment Chapter